 Medical Editor: John P. Cunha, DO, FACOEP

-Cefuroxime and dextrose injection is an antibacterial used to treat lower respiratory tract infections, urinary tract infections, skin infections, septicemia, meningitis, gonorrhea and bone and joint infections.
-It is available in generic form.
-Common side effects of cefuroxime and dextrose are inflammation at the site of injection, diarrhea, watery or bloody stools, stomach cramps, and fever.
+Cefuroxime and dextrose injection (Brand name: Ceftin) is an antibacterial used to treat lower respiratory tract infections, urinary tract infections, skin infections, septicemia, meningitis, gonorrhea and bone and joint infections.
+Cefuroxime and dextrose injection is available in generic form.
+Common side effects of cefuroxime and dextrose injection include:

 The recommended dosage of cefuroxime and dextrose is 750 mg to 1.5 grams every 8 hours for 5 to 10 days.
 Benedict's solution, Fehling's solution and Clinitest tablets may interact with cefuroxime and dextrose.
 Tell your doctor all medications you take.
 Only use cefuroxime and dextrose to treat bacterial infections.
 It is not an effective treatment for viral infections such as the common cold.
 Do not skip doses or stop taking cefuroxime and dextrose earlier than directed even if you feel better.
 Only use cefuroxime and dextrose during pregnancy if clearly needed.
 Exercise caution if using cefuroxime and dextrose while breastfeeding.